Adopted: March 2001 Revised: June 2020

 WHEN THE COMPLAINANT AND THE RESPONDENT REQUEST UNION ASSISTANCE, FOLLOWING ARE THE RECOMMENDED STEPS:

-Since it is the Employer’s obligation to provide a workplace free of harassment, the Union representative’s role is to ensure that the Employer complies with its responsibilities as described in the “CRA – Preventing and Resolving Harassment Policy and Guidelines and the collective agreement.”
-If required, provide/use the following documents that are available in the UTE web site at
+Since it is the Employer’s obligation to provide a workplace free of harassment/violence, the Union representative’s role is to ensure that the Employer complies with its responsibilities as described in CRA’s Directive on Discrimination and Harassment Free Workplace and Procedures in Response to Workplace Violence, and the collective agreement.
+If required, provide/use the following documents that are available on the UTE web site :

 Assess the situation/case

-The Union representative must record the details of the grievance/ complaint and obtain any information and documents related to this situation in order to conduct an assessment.
-This assessment would include meeting and talking individually to the member(s) involved, asking for written testimony and compiling of documentary evidence, etc. Such assessment may be parallel to and independent of any investigation carried out by the Employer.
+The Union representative must record the details of the grievance/complaint and obtain any information and documents related to this situation in order to conduct an assessment.
+This assessment would include meeting and talking individually to the member(s) involved, asking for written testimony, compiling of documentary evidence, etc. Where warranted, it may be prudent to speak with the Respondent as well in order to collect all of the facts.
+Such assessment may be parallel to and independent of any investigation carried out by the Employer.
 All information must be treated on a confidential basis, except to the extent that is necessary to complete the assessment and for the determination of the Union representation.

 After completion of the assessment (within a reasonable period of time which normally should be within 25 days), the Union representative must record the results of the assessment, findings and any recommendations to the appropriate Union body.